Introduction to Mekong Delta

 From bustling floating markets to serene sampan rides, the Mekong Delta is a place to explore with all your senses

-1. Cruise the Canals & Rivers
+1. Explore the Ben Tre Canals

 2. Visit Floating Markets